 Farmer's Market: Each summer we hit the streets of Oshkosh to bring service and Jesus to the Oshkosh Farmer’s Market.
 We run a booth on select Saturdays and offer fun activities for families, Gospel reflections, and contests.
 We want everyone to know who we are and what we stand for in the city of Oshkosh.
 If you like having a lot of fun Contact Evan at [email protected] or call the parish at (920) 231-9782.

 Liturgical Ministry: Have a gift for song, a love of Scripture, public speaking skills, or a welcoming smile and attitude?
 Liturgical ministries are a great way to exercise your gifts and serve your community.
 We need greeters, ushers, readers, altar servers, and more to make every Mass a beautiful experience.
-Contact Franki at [email protected] or call (920) 231-9782.
+Contact the parish office at [email protected] or call (920) 231-9782.

 Community Pantry: Do you want to serve those most in need in our community?
 Most Blessed Sacrament is developing a community pantry to provide basic hygiene and household essentials for needy families in Oshkosh.
 Located in our Mission Center building, the Outreach team needs help with setting up, organizing, hosting, and restocking our new pantry.
 Contact Laurie at [email protected] or call the office (920) 231-9782.